spiderspace/mutable/README.md

 your component will silently not react to changes;
 silent bugs can be quite painful.

-Is there a sweet spot for this use case?
+Is there a sweet spot for this usecase?
 Can we enable the immutable option globally while treating large collections as reactive mutable values?

 ## solution?